 Target reference point: In 2014, on an interim basis, IATTC adopted F{MSY} and SSB{MSY} as target reference points.
-No MSY-based reference points are available for EPO skipjack, and the staff used a depletion of 0.3 as a proxy target reference point.
+In 2023 (C-23-06), IATTC included the option to use $SSB{proxy-MSY}$ and $F{proxy-MSY}$ reference points, when SSB{MSY} and F{MSY} cannot be reliably estimated (or otherwise specified) from parameters estimated within the assessment model.
+The latter was the case for skipjack during the 2022 stock assessment and, thus, IATTC considered a depletion of 0.3 as a target reference point for skipjack.
 The 2022 assessment indicates that it is very likely that the stock is above this target depletion level and F is below the corresponding target reference equilibrium level.

-Harvest control rule: In 2016, IATTC adopted HCR for tropical tuna purse-seine fisheries based on the interim target and limit reference points adopted in 2014 (Resolution C-16-02).
+Harvest control rule: In 2016, IATTC adopted HCR for tropical tuna purse-seine fisheries based on the interim target and limit reference points adopted in 2014 (Resolution C-16-02, amended by C-23-06).
 The HCR aims to prevent fishing mortality from exceeding the MSY level for the tropical tuna stock (bigeye, yellowfin or skipjack) that requires the strictest management.
 If fishing mortality or spawning biomass are approaching or exceeding the corresponding limit reference point as measured by an estimated probability of 10% or greater of exceeding the limit, the HCR also triggers the establishment of additional management measures to reduce fishing mortality and rebuild the stock.
 The 2022 assessment indicates that these additional management measures are not triggered for skipjack.